 While the office buzzwords, nuances and procedures are very familiar to you, you cannot assume that your new employee will understand the jargon.
-Avoid any acronyms and present the procedures and information in a clear way.
+Avoid any acronyms and clearly present the procedures and information.
 Allow time for your new employees to digest and absorb the information.